rafaqz/FieldMetadata.jl/README.md

 [![Build Status](https://travis-ci.org/rafaqz/MetaFields.jl.svg?branch=master)](https://travis-ci.org/rafaqz/MetaFields.jl)
 [![Coverage Status](https://coveralls.io/repos/rafaqz/MetaFields.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/rafaqz/MetaFields.jl?branch=master)

 This package allows defining metadata for fields in a struct, similar to tags in go.
-But named and inifitely extensible.
+But named and infinitely extensible.

 They use a similar syntax to Parameters.jl, with a `|` bar instead of